MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

     </ul>
   </ul>

-  *This data is much cleaner than normal situations, but we will see one instance where it can be applicable.*
+  *This data is much cleaner than normal situations, but we will see one instance where it may be applicable.*

 </details>